PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 **Port from ROB**

-`rd`
+`load_val`

+Active high signal that enables update value operation.

+`val_rd`

-The index of the destination register we want to write.
+The index of the destination register we want to update value.

 `val`

-The value that we want to write to `rd`.
+The value that we want to write to `val_rd`.

-`load`

-Active high signal that enables write operation.

 **Port from decoder**